Genre = Paranormal, Science Fiction, Action and Adventure, Romance

 Dr. Sugar Jennings, host of a Protector Blade, is about to become the mother of twins.
 Axel of Rodu, her alien panther mate and next in line for the Lyran throne, is already in Dad Panther mode and freaking out.

-When the fourth and final blade surfaces and sends out a distress call, Sugar has no choice but lead the existing blades on a rescue mission.
+When the fourth and final blade surfaces and sends out a distress call, Sugar has no choice but to lead the existing blades on a rescue mission.
 The Creator Blade and its reluctant host are on the run.

 Don’t miss the action, adventure, and fun in the next installment of the Alien Guardians of Earth.